 Use Google Maps

 There’s nothing more satisfying in all of angling than discovering a rich rock mark that only you, or you and a small handful of others know.
 These spots are only reachable if you have exceptional mobility and can be dangerous, particularly to fish alone.
 The only real way to find these spots is to walk along the coastal path and basically look for ways to get down the cliff.
 I’m not recommending anyone does this, just saying what a lot of anglers do to find good marks.
 For instance, if there’s an estuary near you that you know fishes well, you might wander the coast path, look out of any little paths that lead off towards the sea, and then follow them with a buddy.
-The harder the place is to get to or find, the fewer people will fish there, the more likely it is to be a good spot.
+The harder the place is to get to or find, the fewer people will fish there, and the more likely it is to be a good spot.

 You need to know the tide times so you don’t get in trouble of course, but the tide also will determine the quality of the fishing wherever you go by the sea.
-Different places fish well at different tides, but usually the best fishing is the hour before and after high tide.
+Different places fish well at different tides, but usually, the best fishing is the hour before and after high tide.
 Bigger tides are also often better.
 Some marks work well at low tide.
 These are less common and more precious for that reason!

 Safety and the weather

-I’ll be honest and tell you I’m a fair weather angler and unless there’s a competition on won’t fish in poor conditions.
+I’ll be honest and tell you I’m a fair-weather angler and unless there’s a competition on won’t fish in poor conditions.
 Lure fishing from the rocks is best done in low wind and clearer water is better than muddy brown, so fair weather tends to be better.
 This is particularly true of Wrasse, that love calm conditions.

-For bass fishing, they feed on the fry that get lost in the churn, so that’s where you will catch the most fish.
+For bass fishing, they feed on the fry that gets lost in the churn, so that’s where you will catch the most fish.
 Areas of white water and places with lots of water movement.
 Bass fishing can be a dangerous business for anyone and people do get in serious trouble or die.
 It’s a thrill to be in such a chaotic, animated environment and see these silver predators feeding just beyond the waves, and you’ve got to take your own precautions to do it safely.

 Whether you’re a serious bass angler or an amateur starting out, it’s a good idea to buy a life jacket.

-Rock marks can be treacherous with slippery slime coated rocks, huge drop offs into frothing water and tides that can sneak up on you and leave you trapped…
+Rock marks can be treacherous with slippery slime-coated rocks, huge drop-offs into frothing water and tides that can sneak up on you and leave you trapped…

 UK Rock Fishing Species

 Marine environments around rocky coasts are incredibly abundant compared to the open sea.
 Bass, wrasse and a huge number of other species thrive over the broken ground.
-The various sea weeds that latch themselves onto rocks provide the foundations for a habitat with extraordinary biodiversity.
+The various seaweeds that latch themselves onto rocks provide the foundations for a habitat with extraordinary biodiversity.
 The most common and popular species to target from the rocks include bass, pollack, conger, bull huss and wrasse.
 With lures, the fishing generally revolves around bass, wrasse and pollack.
-You can of course also target mackerel, gar fish and other pelagic species, though they are no more likely to be found at a rock mark than in the open sea.
+You can of course also target mackerel, garfish and other pelagic species, though they are no more likely to be found at a rock mark than in the open sea.

 When lure fishing at a rock mark, much like when lure fishing a harbour wall the first place I’ll cast is directly across the coast, so that I’m fishing right up against the rocks themselves.
 A lot of fish, especially wrasse, will hug the very rocks you’re fishing from.
 On a clear day, you can sight fish by your feet for 5lb wrasse.